-When HTTPS connections are enabled, you can use a script to install a custom certificate on the host machine.
-See To install a custom certificate.
+When HTTPS connections are enabled, you can use a script to install a custom certificate into the CA bundle on the host machine.
+See To install a custom certificate into the CA bundle.

 To enable HTTP and HTTPS connections

 - 1. Click Preferences in the left-hand navigation panel, to open the Preferences page. - 2.
 Under Administrative Tools, click Secure Connection. - 3.
 Deactivate the check box next to Enable HTTPS Only / Disable HTTP. - 4.
 Click Save.